 You should consider the investment objectives, risks, charges and expenses of the fund carefully before investing.
 For a free copy of the fund's prospectus, which contains this and other information, visit our website at www.kineticsfunds.com or call 1-800-930-3828.
 You should read the prospectus carefully before you invest.
-As a non-diversified fund, the value of its shares may fluctuate more than shares invested in a broader range of companies.
+The Fund is classified as diversified; however, asset allocation/diversification does not guarantee a profit or eliminate risk of loss.
+In addition, investing in foreign securities involves more risk than just U.S. investments, including the risk of currency fluctuations, political and economic instability and differences in financial reporting standards.
+There may also be heightened risks investing in non-investment grade debt securities and the use of options.
+There are also risks associated with investing in small and medium sized companies.
 Non-investment grade debt securities, i.e., junk bonds, are subject to greater credit risk, price volatility and risk of loss than investment grade securities.
 Options contain special risks including the imperfect correlation between the value of the option and the value of the underlying asset.
-In addition, investing in foreign securities investing in non-investment grade debt securities and the value of the option and the value of ifferences in financial reporting standards.
-There may also be heightened risks investing in non-investment grade debt securities and the use of options.
-There are also risks associated with investing in small and medium sized companies.
 Unlike other investment companies that directly acquire and manage their own portfolios of securities, the Fund pursues its investment objective by investing all of its investable assets in a corresponding portfolio series of Kinetics Portfolios Trust.

-The Fund holds investments that provide assets in a conseponding bottom series on numerical or thomas must.
-The Fund holds investments that provide assets in a conseponding bottom series on numerical or holds must.
-The Fund holds investments that provide assets in a conseponding bottom series on numerical or holds must.
-The Fund holds investments that provide assets in a conseponding bottom series on numerical or holds must.
-The fund holds investments that provide assets in a conseponding bottom series on numerical and versely affect the value of the bitcoin.
-Currently, there is relatively small use of bitcoins in the retail and commercial marketplace in comparison to the relatively large use of bitcoins by speculators, thus contributing to price volatility that could adversely affect a portfolio's direct or indirect investments in bitcoin.
+The Fund holds investments that provide exposure to bitcoins is determined by the supply of and demand for bitcoins in the global market for the trading of bitcoins, which consists of transactions on electronic bitcoin exchanges ("Bitcoin Exchanges").
+Pricing on Bitcoin Exchanges and other venues can be volatile and can adversely affect the value of the bitcoin.
+Currently, there is relatively small use of bitcoins in the retail and commercial marketplace in companison to the relatively large use of bitcoins by speculators, thus contributing to price volatility that could adversely affect a portfolio's direct or indirect investments in bitcoin.
 Bitcoin transactions are irrevocable, and stolen or incorrectly transferred bitcoins may be irretrievable.
 As a result, any incorrectly executed bitcoin transactions could adversely affect the value of a portfolio's direct or indirect investment in bitcoin.
 Only investors who can appreciate the risks associated with an investment should invest in cryptocurrencies or products that offer cryptocurrency exposure.
 As with all investments, investors should consult with their investment, legal and tax professionals before investing, as you may lose money.